Crust logoCrust

 For schema-based prompt validation, use promptValidator() from @crustjs/validate to create a validate function from a Zod, Effect, or any Standard Schema-compatible schema.

 All prompt UI renders to stderr so it never pollutes piped stdout.
-Every prompt accepts an initial option to skip interactivity — useful for prefilling from CLI flags or CI environments.
+Every prompt accepts an initial option to skip interactivity, which is useful for prefilling from CLI flags or CI environments.

 Install